WFOY: Programming

-WFOY had been an affiliate of CBS Radio from 1940 to 2006 and rejoined the network in 2012.
-Today it broadcasts a news/talk format including Dave Ramsey, Dan Bongino, Chris Plante, Gordon Deal and other talk programming.
+WFOY had been an affiliate of CBS Radio from 1940 to 2006 and rejoined the network in 2012 until CBS ceased operations in June 2026.
+The station now broadcasts hourly news from Red Apple Networks, Worldwide News Network.
+The station currently broadcasts a news/talk format including Chris Plante, Joe Pags Jesse Kelly Kelly and other talk programming.
 WFOY is the radio home of the St. Augustine High School Yellow Jackets football team.
 WFOY is an affiliate of the radio network of the Jacksonville Jaguars of the National Football League.